yehezkieldio/imperia-2024/README.md

 ## Overview

 Imperia is a multipurpose Discord bot with an extensive feature set that is seperated into various modules.
 Planned scope of Imperia is still in it's early stages.
-It includes performing tasks such as server administration, effortless moderation with automated systems, multilingual, various entertainment options, information gathering, economy system, etc.
+It includes performing tasks such as server administration, effortless moderation with automated systems, various entertainment options, information gathering, economy system, etc.

 ## License